 1. Pre-deployment and expansion planning

 The first phase of the wireless lifecycle is preparing for the deployment of a new wireless network or the expansion of an existing wireless LAN.
-Site survey tools allow you to simulate a wireless network before purchasing a single access point.
+Site survey tools allow you to simulate a wireless LAN before purchasing a single access point.
 Import a map of your site and add virtual access points, virtual walls and other features.
 Determine the correct quantity and placement of access points required to meet your performance criteria.
 RF spectrum analyzers can help detect, identify and locate RF interfering devices with cause over 66% of all wireless LAN problems.
 Performing a site survey and RF frequency sweep can reduce deployment time, minimize re-work, and reduce overall deployment and implementation costs.

 2. Installation and verification